vishalvaka/SoloRAG/README.md

 ## 🧪 Testing Guide

-The project includes a comprehensive test suite (19 tests) to ensure correctness and stability.
+The project includes a comprehensive test suite (21 tests) to ensure correctness and stability.
++The project includes a comprehensive test suite (22 tests) to ensure correctness and stability (one optional Streamlit import test is skipped if Streamlit isn't installed in CI).

 ### Running All Tests
 A convenience script is provided to run the entire test suite using `pytest`.